TomWright/dasel/README.md

 dasel put object -f <file> -o <out> -p <parser> -m -t <type> <selector> <values>
 ```

+If you want to create an empty object just omit the type flag and the values.

 #### Arguments

 ##### `-t`, `--type`